WPS/egon.io/architecture.md

 TODO: Show vertical slices and usage of bmpn-js.
 The folder structure resembles the vertical slices.

+## bpmn-js

+This section is based on the [bpmn-js documentation](https://bpmn.io/toolkit/bpmn-js/walkthrough/) and aims at giving a brief introduction to the library.
+This should be helpful when working on the `modeler` tool.

+bpmn-js is built on top of diagram-js and bpmn-moddle. bpmn-js ties both together and provides the *palette* and the *context pad*.

+The *canvas* contains graphical *elements* of different *types* (*shape*, *label*, *connection*, possibly more).
+Thereby it ties both the BPMN elements and the graphical elements together.
+The graphical elements can contains *business objects* that carry the information that is specific to the modeling language.
+Business object have types too – e.g., `bpmn:ExclusiveGateway` (for the BPMN modeling language ) or `domainStory:workObject` (for the Domain Storytelling modeling language).
+Domain Storytelling's element types for business objects are defined in`elementTypes.ts`.

 # Runtime View {#section-runtime-view}

 *The runtime view describes concrete behavior and interactions of the system’s building blocks in form of scenarios.*